MuHIUDDIn98/MuHIUDDin98/README.md

-# 💫 About Me:
+# 💫 About Me

 Hello!
 I'm MD Muhiuddin, a Software Quality Assurance (SQA) professional with a passion for ensuring the highest standards of quality and security in software development.

-###**Skills**:
+### Skills:

--specialize in both manual and automation testing methodologies.
+- Specialize in both manual and automation testing methodologies.
--API automation testing
+- API automation testing.
--security and performance testing
+- Security and performance testing.
--web and mobile automation testing (Native and Hybrid both)
+- Web and mobile automation testing (Native and Hybrid both).

 ## 🌐 Socials: